 Different terms bump into, shade into, or turn into each other.

 How literary terms may shift meanings or applications:

-1. More than one term may apply to a single textual phenomenon.
+1. More than one term may apply to a single textual feature or literary phenomenon.

 A Sherlock Holmes story is a short story, a detective story, a mystery, an example of late Victorian or Edwardian literature.

 All these terms (and more) are true descriptions, so even if you've learned a text one way, you can't be surprised at hearing it described the other way, or other ways.